The p5.js Reference Pages Are Bad

 Here are the strategies I used when writing the code examples in q5.d.ts.

-avoid defining a
+Avoid defining a

-don’t add comments explaining other functions (users can hover for documentation)
+Don’t add comments explaining other functions (users can hover for documentation).

-use comments in the code only when necessary, don’t use the
+Use comments in the code only when necessary.
+Don’t use the

-, it retains the essence of the p5 example, but cuts it from 29 lines to just 8.
+Following these guidelines, this example code retains the essence of the p5 example, but cuts it from 29 lines to just 8.

 function draw() {